-Every domain provider has a different domain management interface, so it's highly recommended that you visit their online knowledgbase and simply search for "add CName" or "create CName" to find instructions on exactly where to go in your domain account to create these records.
+Every domain provider has a different domain management interface, so it's highly recommended that you visit their online knowledge base and simply search for "add CNAME" or "create CNAME" to find instructions on exactly where to go in your domain account to create these records.

 2. Navigate to Settings > Tracking Subdomains in the left main menu of your Apollo App

-3. Click +Add URL in the upper-right corner:
+3. Click +Add Subdomain in the upper-right corner:

-4. Enter the subdomain you just created in the field in the popup and click "+Add Subdomain"
+4. Enter the subdomain you just created in the field in the popup and click "Create"

 5. If you have correctly set up your CName record, you'll see your subdomain added to the settings page with a green HEALTHY badge on the right side and you're good to go: